Hull and Doncaster Branch: Background

 Early proposals for a line connecting Hull to Doncaster included the Hull, Sheffield and Midland Direct Railway, promoted in 1845, which was for a line from the Hull and Selby Line near Gilberdyke, crossing the Ouse near Goole by a tunnel, then via Thorne and Kirk Sandall to Doncaster, then west to a junction with the North Midland Railway (Midland Railway) near Wath upon Dearne.
 This was abandoned by 1846.
 Another scheme, the Hull, Goole and Doncaster Railway was promoted in 1855 to connect South Yorkshire coalfields to Hull.

-In 1860 another scheme, called the 'Hull and Doncaster Railway', was submitted to parliament.
+In 1860 another scheme, called the 'Hull and Doncaster Railway', was submitted to Parliament.
 The line was to run from the Thorne branch of the South Yorkshire Railway (SYR) to a junction with the Hull and Selby Railway east of Staddlethorpe station.
 Both the SYR and Great Northern Railway (GNR) were to have running powers to Hull over the line.
 The North Eastern Railway (NER) persuaded the original promoters to withdraw the scheme on the understanding that the NER would promote and build a similar line.

-The NER submitted a scheme for a railway connecting Doncaster (South Yorkshire) and Hull via a line from Staddlethorpe to Hull; the NER's line face three other rival schemes: the independently promoted Hull and West Riding Junction Railway; and lines from south Yorkshire towards Hull promoted by the Lancashire and Yorkshire Railway (L&YR), and by the SYR, the 'Hull and West Riding Junction' scheme was withdrawn at an early stage, the remaining three schemes undertook and expensive three-way battle in parliament for an enabling act.
+The NER submitted a scheme for a railway connecting Doncaster (South Yorkshire) and Hull via a line from Staddlethorpe to Hull; the NER's line face three other rival schemes: the independently promoted Hull and West Riding Junction Railway; and lines from south Yorkshire towards Hull promoted by the Lancashire and Yorkshire Railway (L&YR), and by the SYR, the 'Hull and West Riding Junction' scheme was withdrawn at an early stage, the remaining three schemes undertook and expensive three-way battle in Parliament for an enabling act.
 The NER's scheme was passed by the House of Commons but defeated in the House of Lords.

-In the next session of parliament (1862/3) the NER reached an agreement with the SYR and Manchester, Sheffield and Lincolnshire Railways (MSLR, then lessor of the SYR from 1861) not to oppose the bill, in exchange for mutual running powers over the two companies' lines between Hull and Doncaster.
-The NER also reached an agreement with the L&YR, who had a rival bill in parliament, with both companies agreeing running powers on each other's routes to Normanton, and mutual running powes to Hull, and to Barnsley.
-The NER's scheme was submitted in 1862, and in the same session the SYR submitted a bill with clauses enabling it to modify a previously permitted line from Doncaster to Thorne (South Yorkshire Railway Act, 1862.) to add a junction and branch north to near the Selby-Bawtry turnpike, north-west of the town of Thorne.
+In the next session of Parliament (1862/3) the NER reached an agreement with the SYR and Manchester, Sheffield and Lincolnshire Railways (MSLR, then lessor of the SYR from 1861) not to oppose the bill, in exchange for mutual running powers over the two companies' lines between Hull and Doncaster.
+The NER also reached an agreement with the L&YR, who had a rival bill in Parliament, with both companies agreeing running powers on each other's routes to Normanton, and mutual running powers to Hull, and to Barnsley.
+The NER's scheme was submitted in 1862, and in the same session the SYR submitted a bill with clauses enabling it to modify a previously permitted line from Doncaster to Thorne (the South Yorkshire Railway (Sheffield and Thorne) Act 1862 (25 & 26 Vict. c.
+141)) to add a junction and branch north to near the Selby-Bawtry turnpike, north-west of the town of Thorne.

-The NER's act was enabled by parliament 23 July 1863, as the North Eastern Railway (Hull and Doncaster Branch) Act, 1863; and the SYR's deviations and branch were incorporated into the South Yorkshire Railway Act, 1863, both passed in the same session.
+The NER's act was enabled by Parliament on 28 July 1863, as the North Eastern Railway (Hull and Doncaster Branch) Act 1863 (26 & 27 Vict. c. ccxxxviii); and the SYR's deviations and branch were incorporated into the South Yorkshire Railway Act 1863 (26 & 27 Vict. c.
+146), both passed in the same session.